Electroreduction of carbon dioxide (CO2) at oxalate and polypyrrole modified copper surfaces

 Abstract

 The electrochemical conversion of CO2 into useful chemicals remains an active area of investigation, especially towards higher order C2 and C3 products such as ethylene, ethanol and n-propanol.
-Herein we demonstrate that oxalate modified copper surfaces on porous gas-diffusion substrates (GDE) can be used to modify the selectivity of the electrochemical CO2 reduction reaction (eCO2RR) towards higher order chemicals using a flow-type electrochemical cell at near-neutral pH and industrially viable current densities.
-This multi-layer composite cathode consisting of a Teflon substrate, coated with copper, and then modified with copper oxalate.
-With modified copper surfaces, we demonstrate up to 79% selectivity to C2+ products at varying current densities ranging from 50 up to 250 mA/cm2 representing a shift in electrocatalytic behavior as compared to the pristine copper/Teflon cathode.
-The oxalate modified copper surface enables further modification by a conductive polymer such as polypyrrole, tunable to varying thickness, demonstrating the ability to perform oxidative electropolymerization on copper-based GDE and subsequently use them for eCO2RR.
-We also investigate the changes occurring to these electrodes with respect to particle/grain size, morphology and surface chemistry using SEM, XRD and XPS.
+Herein, we demonstrate that oxalate modified copper surfaces on porous gas-diffusion electrodes (GDEs) can be used to modify the selectivity of the electrochemical CO2 reduction reaction (eCO2RR) towards higher order chemicals using a flow-type electrochemical cell at near-neutral pH and industrially viable current densities.
+These multi-layer composite cathodes consisting of a Teflon substrate, coated with copper, and then modified with copper oxalate exhibit up to 79% selectivity to C2+ products at varying current densities ranging from 50 up to 250 mA cm−2, representing a shift in electrocatalytic behavior as compared to the pristine copper/Teflon cathode.
+The oxalate modified copper surface enables further modification with a conductive polymer such as polypyrrole, tunable to varying thicknesses, demonstrating the feasibility of performing oxidative electropolymerization on copper-based GDEs and subsequently using them for the eCO2RR.
+We also investigate the changes occurring in these electrodes with respect to particle/grain size, morphology and surface chemistry using SEM, XRD and XPS.

 Supplementary files